dbc60/blog/content/note/design/designing-my-blog.md

 tags: [blog,design]
 ---

-excerpt: Thoughts and inspirations to be used toward designing my blog.
+Thoughts and inspirations to be used toward designing my blog.
 <!--more-->

 ## New Inspiration